Skirts Ahoy!: Plot

-On the way back to her barracks, Whitney passes the base swimming pool, where a young brother and sister are arguing.
-She takes them in hand, and the three of them spend a happy hour swimming, diving, and playing in the pool.
-(This sequence is one of the few filmed performances of the Aquatots.)
+Returning to her barracks, Whitney passes the base swimming pool, where a young brother and sister argue.
+She takes them in hand, and the three of them spend an hour swimming, diving, and playing in the pool.

-At a USO dance for personnel of all the services, a precision drill platoon made up of black WAVES puts on an impressive performance.
-This is followed up by a song and dance number featuring Debbie Reynolds and Bobby Van, introduced by Keenan Wynn.
+At a USO dance for personnel of all the services, a precision drill platoon made up of black WAVES puts on a performance.
+This is followed up by a song and dance number.
 Una asks Dr. Elliot to dance, and tries to maneuver him to where Whitney is standing.
 He resists, and Whitney leaves the dance.
-Her big night finishes with her dancing with Pops, the civilian plumber who spends his time trying to keep the barracks plumbing from being clogged by half-eaten all day suckers.
+Her night finishes with her dancing with Pops, the civilian plumber who spends his time trying to keep the barracks plumbing from being clogged by half-eaten all day suckers.

 Still attracted to Dr. Elliot, Whitney trails him to a moviehouse one Saturday night.
-The two of them hold a whispered, intense discussion about their characters, with Elliot throwing Whitney's history of 12 engagements in her face and her ripping him for his air of superiority in social matters.
-She storms out of the theater, and a crusty Navy captain whose medals are headed up by the Navy Cross and the Navy Distinguished Service Medal, who had overheard their argument, tells Elliot that he'd be a damned fool to let that one get away.
-After returning to the base, Whitney performs a solo aquatic ballet in the base swimming pool.
+The two hold a whispered discussion about their characters, with Elliot throwing Whitney's history of 12 engagements in her face and her ripping him for his air of superiority in social matters.
+She storms out of the theater, and a Navy captain whose medals are headed up by the Navy Cross and the Navy Distinguished Service Medal, who had overheard their argument, tells Elliot that he would be a fool to let her get away.
+Whitney later performs a solo aquatic ballet in the base swimming pool.

 Upon graduation of the training company, the trio of new-fledged WAVES is broken up.
 Mary Kate is assigned to Brooklyn.
-Una gets the assignment she had hoped for – Paris, France, the last known location of her boyfriend Archie – only to learn that he has just been assigned to Great Lakes for a year.
+Una gets the assignment she had hoped for – Paris, France – only to learn that her boyfriend Archie has just been assigned to Great Lakes for a year.
 Whitney is sent for advanced individual training in Washington, DC before being sent on to an overseas assignment.
-All three of their love interests meet them at the train station, promising to get assignments so they can be together.
-The new Seaman Second Class WAVES wave goodbye to their guys as the Twentieth Century Limited takes them to New York and further adventures.
+The men they respectively love meet them at the train station, promising to get assignments so they can be together.
+The new Seaman Second Class WAVES wave goodbye to their guys as the Twentieth Century Limited takes them to New York.